jneubaum/react-data-grid/README.md

-# This Repository was forked in order to allow filtering of rows without using Toolbar componenet's button.
+# This Repository was forked in order to allow filtering of rows without Toolbar component button.
 Going to figure out the best way to do it!